 - Wait, until it cools down.
 Enjoy!

-This recipe will be perfect for Thanksgiving or any party, celebration especially during the fall season.
+This recipe will be perfect for Thanksgiving or any party, or celebration, especially during the fall season.
 Your family and all your friends will lick their fingers after they taste it.
 Another way to make it is the Best Apple Oatmeal Cake from SabrinaCurrie.